 The introduction of computerized maintenance management system (CMMS) software is a big change for those who currently use manual methods for tracking and managing maintenance.
 In fact, a common reason why CMMS implementations fail is the lack of user adoption.
 In this article, we’ll discuss strategies for increasing CMMS user adoption in order to achieve a successful implementation.

 What is User Adoption?

-User adoption is the process of end users starting to use a new software system.
+CMMS user adoption is the process of end users starting to use a new software system.
 Obviously, your implementation will not be successful unless you and your team use the CMMS.
 In order to transition away from the old system, your team must “adopt” and accept the new system.
 While that sounds like common sense, gaining buy-in from employees can be easier said than done.

 CMMS User Adoption Challenges

-CMMS promises to make life easier for the maintenance team, so it can come as a surprise when the software is met with resistance.
+A CMMS promises to make life easier for the maintenance team, so it can come as a surprise when the software is met with resistance.
 Here are some of the most common contributors to poor CMMS user adoption.

 Fear of Replacement